 We believe that establishing strategic alliances with global providers (integrators) of logistics and of shipping services, such as our agreements with FedEx, DHL, and UPS can drive growth in our revenues, but there is no certainty to this view.
+See "-Strategic Logistics Alliances" in Part I, Item 1 of this Form 10-K for additional information about our agreements with FedEx, DHL, and UPS.
 We are seeking to establish similar arrangements with other providers of international shipping services.
 We anticipate all such alliances will enable us to provide seamless, end-to-end shipping solutions to customers of our respective alliance partners and allow us to leverage the established relationships with those customers, but there is no guarantee this will happen.